 Medical Information Release Form SSA 827.

-- Initiate a NGMA referral to DDDS through the Barcode NGMA application.
-See the Special Procedures on Non-Grant Medical Assistance and HCA Hearings for detailed instructions.
+- Initiate a NGMA referral to DDS through the Barcode NGMA application.
 Each referral contains the following:

 - Transmittal Summary, DSHS 14-144.

 - Medical Disability Report and Decision, DSHS 14-144A.